linuxhw/hw-probe/README.md

 HW PROBE 1.5
 ============

-Hardware Probe Tool (hw-probe) — a tool to probe for hardware, check operability and find drivers with the help of Linux Hardware Database: https://linux-hardware.org
+Hardware Probe Tool (hw-probe) — a tool to probe for hardware, check operability and find drivers with the help of Linux hardware database: https://linux-hardware.org

 Contents